 Every type of outdoor enthusiast is invited to check out the wonders of nature and the lore at Irvine Ranch.
 Take a walk among the groves of Sycamore and ancient Oak trees, and enjoy the outcrops of rugged rocks.
 You can check out the various trails, such as Irvine City’s Quail Loop Trail.

 Each trail is open daily, with self-guided hikes available from dawn till dusk.
-Other parts of Bommer Canyon have tours that are only accessible through guided programs, making pre-registration necessary.
+Other parts of Bommer Canyon have tours only accessible through guided programs, making pre-registration necessary.

-See Related: 16 Fun & Best Things to Do in Julian, California
+See Related: 16 Things to Do in Julian, California

 5. All That Barbecue